 Stamp duty is a kind of tax which is levied when a legal document is executed.
 Most of us can understand it in real estate terms.
 So when we buy a property and we execute the agreement to sale, the stamp duty is charged as a percentage of the property value which is mentioned in the agreement or the govt read

-Most of the times this stamp duty is in range of 4-6% depending on the state.
-This stamp duty is paid every time a sale is made in property, which means if the same property exchanges hands 5 times in 10 yrs period, the govt will get the stamp duty 5 times.
+Most of the time this stamp duty is in range of 4-6% depending on the state.
+This stamp duty is paid every time a sale is made in property, which means if the same property exchanges hand 5 times in 10 yrs period, the govt will get the stamp duty 5 times.
 Below is the slab rate for stamp duty in various Indian states.

 Note that this data is a bit old and there might be slight changes at present, so please consider the chart below only as a reference point.

 Hence, this way stamp duty becomes a revenue source for the state government.